On S List of Movie Reviews

 7/18:

-Taking the rating down big time from '6' to '3', Stripes doesn't stand the test of time.
+Taking my rating down from '6' to '3', Stripes doesn't stand the test of time.

 Last time, I thought the movie was funny but stupid overall.
 Watching it again, I barely laughed.
 An